VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Related Work

 \section{Related Work}

 \textbf{Long-context Models.} Effectively handling long contexts has been a long-standing challenge, motivating a range of techniques to address this issue \cite{huang2023advancing, liu2025comprehensive}.
 Extrapolation methods, such as RoPE \cite{su2024roformer}, modify positional embeddings to extend the context window of pre-trained models.
-Sparse attention approaches \cite{beltagy2020longformer} design or learn sparse masks to discard irrelevant attention computation and alleviate the quadratic complexity of vanilla attention.
-Memory-augmentation methods introduce explicit external memory with caching, compression, and retrieval: Transformer-XL \cite{dai2019transformer} reuses cached activations in a streaming fashion, Memorizing Transformer \cite{wumemorizing} employ $k$-nearest neighbor to retrieve semantically related content from a key-value database, while RMT \cite{bulatov2022recurrent} integrates multiple tunable memory tokens before and after each segment to facilitate information transfer across segments.
+Sparse attention approaches \cite{beltagy2020longformer} reduce the quadratic cost of vanilla attention by masking irrelevant attention computations.
+Memory-augmentation methods introduce explicit external memory with caching, compression, and retrieval: Memorizing Transformer \cite{wumemorizing} employ $k$-nearest neighbor to retrieve semantically related content from a key-value database, while RMT \cite{bulatov2022recurrent} integrates learnable memory tokens to facilitate information transfer across segments.
 Other lines of work adopt architectures with linear complexity, such as recurrent neural networks (RNNs) \cite{beck2024xlstm} and state space models (SSMs) \cite{gu2023mamba}.
 Beyond language modeling, similar techniques have shown considerable promise in long-context video understanding and generation \cite{he2024ma, balazevic2024memory, zhang2025packing}.
 Despite these advancements, the integration of long-term contextual memories into robot policies remains largely unexplored, and is the primary focus of this work.